 According to Mental Health America, a “co-dependent” in a relationship places others’ welfare before their own, losing contact with their own needs, desires, and sense of self.
-This unbalance can develop as early as childhood, and can lead to people pleasing in adulthood.
-“Being raised in an environment in which love was conditional, caretakers were emotionally unavailable, or when even small mistakes were severely punished can lead children to develop a strong fear of disappointing others,” Dr. Pagoto says.
+This unbalance can develop as early as childhood, and can lead to people-pleasing in adulthood.
+“Being raised in an environment in which love was conditional, caretakers were emotionally unavailable, or when even small mistakes were severely punished can lead children to develop a strong fear of disappointing others,” Pagoto says.
 “This carries on through our lives.”
 Recognizing these patterns can help you break free of them and tip the scale back in your favor, so your life isn’t solely about others.
-These are clear signs of a healthy relationship.

 Realize you’re not being selfish

-Even if you’re determined to stop being everyone’s favorite giver, starting out can be daunting.
+Even if you’re determined to start to set boundaries can be daunting.
 So dip your toe in with small changes that will free up time for your own needs, even if it’s just an hour a week.
-“Start by making a list of your three biggest goals for the year, for example to plant a garden, secure a promotion at work, or take a family vacation,” Dr. Pagoto says.
+“Start by making a list of your three biggest goals for the year, for example, to plant a garden, secure a promotion at work, or take a family vacation,” Pagoto says.
 “Then open up your calendar and ask which activities don’t really move you that much closer to any of these goals?
 Those are the ones that should be first on the chopping block.”
 Cutting out commitments that are a time- or money-suck can help you get rid of the excess baggage that’s keeping you from pursuing goals and activities that are meaningful to you.

 Ask yourself what’s realistic

 Another way to think about focusing on the responsibilities most important to you is to ask yourself what you can logistically handle.
 There are only so many hours in the day!
-“If you’re wishing to be more involved in your child’s school life, work more hours at the office, or help take care of your aged mother, ask yourself what is realistic,” Dr. Serani says.
+“If you’re wishing to be more involved in your child’s school life, work more hours at the office, or help take care of your aged mother, ask yourself what is realistic,” Serani says.
 “How much time can you devote?
 What would be too much time?
 Can you delegate things and not have to do this yourself?
 Can you find an alternative way to get the job done?”
 Asking these questions can help avoid overcommitting.
-Read more tips on how to manage your time better.

 Consider your own mental health